tiacsys/bridle/doc/bridle/gs_installing.rst

 To manage the combination of repositories and versions, |BRIDLE|
 uses :ref:`zephyr:west`.
 The main repository, `tiac-bridle`_, contains a `west manifest file`_, :file:`west.yml`, that determines the revision of all other repositories.
-This means that *lpn-bridle* acts as the :ref:`manifest repository <zephyr:west-manifests>`, while the other repositories are project repositories.
+This means that *bridle* acts as the :ref:`manifest repository <zephyr:west-manifests>`, while the other repositories are project repositories.